You are listening to the Sean Hannity Radio Show podcast.

 So this issue is hot.

-It needs to remain hot because we're not gonna rest until Plan Parenthood, as long as they're killing kids, as long as they're lying, as long as they're selling baby body parts, covering up child sexual abuse, all of these abuses that have been documented for over a dozen years now.
+It needs to remain hot because we're not going to rest until Planned Parenthood, as long as they're killing kids, as long as they're lying, as long as they're selling baby body parts, covering up child sexual abuse, all of these abuses that have been documented for over a dozen years now, they should not receive a penny of taxpayer funds and they should ultimately be prosecuted and shut down, which is another matter we're looking forward to see the Department of Justice doing that.

-But Lila, I appreciate the good work you're doing, and uh yes, this is big news with the passage of the health care bill.
+And yes, this is big news with the passage of the health care bill.

-I actually think it's the best thing that they also voted to make sure for once they're not exempt from the laws they burden us with, finally, which is my another huge win.
+I actually think it's the best thing that they also voted to make sure for once they're not exempt from the laws they burden us with, finally, which is another huge win.

-If you want to be a part of this program, all right.
+All right, as we continue, toll-free telephone numbers, 800-941-Sean, if you want to be a part of this program.

 What's up, Irene?